jkmeansesc/Merlin/README.md

 ## User stories

+> Expected to change during development.
+Some user stories might be broken down into smaller user stories.

 | 1.
 Basic Integration                                                                                                              | Must have                                                                                                                                                                                                            |
 | --------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | "As a developer, I want to integrate various LLMs into my Java application using Merlin, so I can use multiple AI models easily." | **Acceptance Criteria:** The library should provide a simple API to connect to at least three different LLM providers (e.g., OpenAI, Google Gemini, Ollama).
 The API should be well-documented with usage examples." |